Inochi2D/hairetsu/README.md

 # Hairetsu
-Hairetsu (配列 /haiɾetsɯ/, sequence/arrangement in Japanese) provides cross-platform text lookup, shaping and blitting services on top of system APIs.
+Hairetsu (配列 /haiɾetsɯ/, sequence/arrangement in Japanese) provides cross-platform text lookup, shaping and rasterization with plans for complex text layout and bidi in the pipeline.
-Making building D applications with complex font and text shaping support easier.

 Hairetsu is built around reference counted types built ontop of `numem`; despite this the types provided by hairetsu should be usable in a GC context.